 The Google Analytics plugins available in the same Plugin Directory bring all the necessary information right to your admin dashboard.
-They help you track visits, page views, bounce rate, average visit duration and referrers thus making possible to analyze the shopping behavior of your customers.
+They help you track visits, page views, bounce rate, average visit duration, and referrers thus making it possible to analyze the shopping behavior of your customers.

 Summary: Both WordPress and MotoCMS offer you great solutions for SEO and Analytics.
 The only difference is that with MotoCMS, there’s no need to overload your website with additional plugins which slow down the performance of your website and worsen your visitors’ user experience.

 The process of installation is easy enough and will take you not more than 5 minutes if you follow the steps described in MotoCMS 3 User’s Guide.
 If you don’t have the time or desire to install the template you can order an Installation service from MotoCMS.
 All installation works will be done within 6 hours since you provide an access to your hosting server.

 WordPress is also a self-hosted platform that’s why you need a domain name and web hosting to start working with WordPress.
 While a domain name typically costs $14.99 per year, and web hosting normally costs $7.99 per month Bluehost, a hosting provider officially recommended by WP, offers its users a free domain name and over 60% off on web hosting.
 You can also try Cloudways WordPress hosting if you are looking for dedicated servers.

 You may use any other hosting provider that corresponds to the following requirements: PHP version 7 or greater; MySQL version 5.6 or greater OR MariaDB version 10.0 or greater; HTTPS support.